awsdocs/aws-storagegateway-user-guide/doc_source/backup-hpdataprotector.md

 After you have connected the virtual tape library \(VTL\) devices to the client, you configure Micro Focus \(HPE\) Data Protector to recognize your devices\.
 For information about how to connect VTL devices to the client, see [Connecting Your VTL Devices](GettingStarted-create-tape-gateway.md#GettingStartedAccessTapesVTL)\.

-The Micro Focus \(HPE\) Data Protector software doesn't automatically recognize tape gateway devices\.
+The Micro Focus \(HPE\) Data Protector software doesn't automatically recognize Tape Gateway devices\.
 To have the software recognize these devices, manually add the devices and then discover the VTL devices, as described following\.

 **To add the VTL devices**